swainechen/chenlab-training/websites/gis-aws/content/12-CreateS3ShareData/03-UploadtoS3.md

 Output will be a list of buckets including the new bucket which was created above.

-8. Run AWS CLI command to list the contents of the bucket
+8. Run AWS CLI command to list the contents of the bucket:

 ```bash
 aws s3 ls s3://{Bucket Name}
 ```

-Verify that the output includes files uploaded in the previous step via the console.
+Verify that the output includes your uploaded files.

 **We will now download files from the S3 bucket:**